9 Person group

 WEIGHT LIMITATIONS POLICY

 The aircraft has a limited weight capacity.
-For guests who exceed 220lbs (102kb) including gear, please call our office to complete your booking.
+For guests who exceed 260lbs (102kb) including gear, please call our office to complete your booking.
 We do our utmost to accommodate guests while ensuring that we do not exceed our weight limit.
-Guests who are 275lbs (125kg) or more including gear must pay for two seats.

 If a guest has intentionally or unintentionally misrepresented their weight including gear, and as a result the weight capacity of the aircraft is exceeded, that guest will be unable to go on the trip and will not be reimbursed.

-Emerald Air Service collects payment in full at the time of booking.
+At time of booking you have the option to pay a 50% deposit or pay in full.
 If a guest books their trip directly online, there is an online convenience fee of 6%.
 You are welcome to call our office and book with one of our staff to avoid this fee.
-We offer a $50/seat discount to groups of 6 or more.

 We also offer a Military Discount of 10% for members and their dependents.
 Call our office to book directly in order to receive this discount.
 Thank you for your service!